-Sudden loss of power steering, power brakes, and the engine cutting off in certain GM vehicles has caused drivers to be at a greater risk of collision and injury because of a loss of control or because the air bags do not deploy.
+Sudden loss of power steering, power brakes, and engine cutting off in certain GM vehicles has caused drivers to be at a greater risk of collision and injury because of a loss of control or because the airbags do not deploy.

 General Motors recently informed the National Highway Traffic Safety Administration that it would recall more than 2.1 million vehicles in the U.S. that may experience a sudden loss of power steering, brakes, and engine power.

-This loss of power is the result of a faulty ignition switch, which when requires significantly greater driver effort to control the vehicle.
+This loss of power results from a faulty ignition switch, which requires significantly greater driver effort to control the vehicle.
 This increases the chance of a collision.
-The power loss affects not only the steering, braking, and engine, but may result in the airbags not deploying upon a collision impact.
+The power loss affects the steering, braking, and engine, and the airbags do not deploy upon a collision impact.

 Models subject to safety recall include: